 I am an experienced researcher and a collaborative and creative thinker skilled in policy analysis, project planning & management, facilitation, and monitoring & evaluation focused on human dignity and justice.
 I am also a writer and editor, for fun and profit.

-My work is primarily related to: poverty and human rights, humanitarian crises, donor and development politics (U.S. and global); gender analysis; urban development and planning; service delivery and structural inequality; displacement and migration; and political violence, conflict, and power transitions.
+My work is primarily related to: sexual and domestic violence, poverty, human rights, humanitarian crises, donor and development politics (U.S. and global); gender analysis; urban development and planning; service delivery and structural inequality; displacement and migration; and political violence, conflict, and power transitions.

 I am a proud graduate of the Dept. of Urban & Environmental Policy & Planning and The Fletcher School of Law & Diplomacy at Tufts University (Boston), as well as Macalester College (St. Paul, MN).